bsoist/bsoist.github.io/_posts/2011-06-22-do-christians-and-muslims-worship-the-same-god-yes-and-no.md

 categories:
   - Faith
 ---
-Yesterday [I wrote][1] that my answer to this question is &#8220;yes AND no&#8221; &#8211; today I&#8217;d like to try and explain.
+Yesterday [I wrote][{% post_url 2011-06-21-do-christians-and-muslims-worship-the-same-god %}] that my answer to this question is &#8220;yes AND no&#8221; &#8211; today I&#8217;d like to try and explain.
 I can think of two ways to determine who or what someone worships &#8211; what they say and what they do.
 These lead us to three questions.

 ## Do Christians and Muslims say they worship the same God? {#do_christians_and_muslims_say_they_worship_the_same_god}